Munich: Capital of reunited Bavaria

-In 1832 Peter von Hess painted the Greek War of Independence at the order of King Ludwig I. Ludwig I had the Königsplatz built in neoclassicism as a matter of ideological choice.
-Leo von Klenze supervised the construction of a Propylaea between 1854 and 1862.

-During the early to mid-19th century, the old fortified city walls of Munich were largely demolished due to population expansion.
+The establishment of Bavarian state sovereignty made Munich the centre of a modernising kingdom.
+In 1802, King Maximilian Joseph secularised Bavaria, dissolving monasteries and selling church lands to generate state revenue.
+He also took control of the right to brew beer, granting a monopoly to Munich's wealthiest brewers in exchange for substantial taxes.
+In 1807, he abolished restrictions on the number of brewery workers, allowing brewers to meet growing demand.

+In October 1810, a beer festival was held on the meadows outside Munich to celebrate the crown prince's wedding to Princess Therese of Saxe-Hildburghausen.
+The event, featuring parades in regional dress, later evolved into the annual Oktoberfest, now held at Theresienwiese.

+Neoclassical buildings erected under Ludwig I, such as the Propylaea, earned Munich the nickname 'Athens on the Isar'.

 The first Munich railway station was built in 1839, with a line going to Augsburg in the west.
 By 1849 a newer Munich Central Train Station (München Hauptbahnhof) was completed, with a line going to Landshut and Regensburg in the north.
 In 1825 Ludwig I had ascended to the throne and commissioned leading architects such as Leo von Klenze to design a series of public museums in neoclassical style.
-The grand building projects of Ludwig I gave Munich the endearment "Isar-Athen" and "Monaco di Bavaria".
 Between 1856 and 1861 the court gardener Carl von Effner landscaped the banks of the river Isar and established the Maximilian Gardens.
-From 1848 the Münchner Neueste Nachrichten was published as a regional newspaper in Munich.
+Leo von Klenze supervised the construction of the Propylaea between 1854 and 1862.
 In 1857 the construction of the Maximilianeum was begun.
+The grand building projects of Ludwig I gave Munich the endearment "Athens on the Isar" (Isar-Athen) and "Monaco di Bavaria".

-By the time Ludwig II became king in 1864, he remained mostly aloof from his capital and focused more on his fanciful castles in the Bavarian countryside, which is why he is known the world over as the 'fairytale king'.
-Ludwig II tried to lure Richard Wagner to Munich, but his plans for an opera house were declined by the city council.
-Ludwig II nevertheless generated a windfall for Munich's craft and construction industries.
+By the time Ludwig II became king in 1864, he remained mostly aloof from his capital and focused more on his fanciful castles in the Bavarian countryside.
 In 1876 Munich hosted the first German Art and Industry Exhibition, which showcased the northern Neo-Renaissance fashion that came to be the German Empire's predominant style.
 Munich based artists put on the German National Applied Arts Exhibition in 1888, showcasing Baroque Revival architecture and Rococo Revival designs.